csmith/chameth.com/content/posts/2024-07-26-year-of-boardgames/index.md

 I think look and feel great.
 It's 3D printed in two halves, then has a laminated 2D print sandwiched in the middle for all the markings and artwork.

-As well as the player mats, I 3D printed a some boxes, card holders, and so on, but have since replaced them with an insert from [Folded Space](https://www.foldedspace.com/).
+As well as the player mats, I 3D printed some boxes, card holders, and so on, but have since replaced them with an insert from [Folded Space](https://www.foldedspace.com/).
 These are made of foam, and are perfectly sized to the game box and all the components in it.
 I could have eventually got to that point with 3D prints, but